citizen-science-association/ppsr-core/README.md

 ### Governance and Maintenance of the PPSR-Core Standard
 At a Working Group workshop in Geneva (June 2018), a representative group of individuals was "appointed" to be the governance authority for the PPSR-Core standard.

+The following process for updates and maintenance of the PPSR-Core Standard will apply from March 2019:
 - Proposals for corrections, updates or extensions to the PPSR-Core standard should be submitted to the governance group chairperson.
 A proforma template for this will be attached to this repository for this purpose.
 - Proposals will be considered by the governance group and may involve discussions with the proposer before a decision is made.
 - Successful proposals will be notified to the proposer by the governance group chairperson.